- Library Statements and Policies

 Where can I return library materials?

-Reserve materials must be returned to the Reserve Desk.
+Reserve materials must be returned to the Circulation Desk.

 Other materials can be returned to any one of the library’s bookdrops.
 The gold-colored bookdrops are located on East Campus near the entrance kiosk in the passenger drop-off area and on West Campus near the upper parking area in the bus turn-around next to the Garvin Theater.
 Another book depository slot is located on the outside wall just before the library entrance.

 If you have used books in the library but haven’t checked them out, please place materials on a book return shelve or drop them off at the front checkout desk.

 Getting help with research

 Where do I go if I need help while visiting the library?